akutzer/semantic-retrieval/data/README.md

 Dummy directory.
-Keep data locally or at the HPC.
+Keep data locally in this directory or at the HPC.